 “This is an engaging and imaginative exploration of various forms of writing, thinking, and fantasizing about dream machines, an endlessly fertile topic probed here from just about every possible angle … a major intervention into current understandings of technology, literature, and identity.”Matthew Rubery – Queen Mary University of London“… a deeply original contribution to the history and philosophy of technology and the cultural history of the imagination …”Laura Salisbury – University of Exeter

-Steven Connor is Grace 2 Professor of English in the University of Cambridge.
+Steven Connor is Grace 2 Professor of English Emeritus in the University of Cambrdge and Professor of Living Well with Technology at King’s College London.
 He is a writer, critic and broadcaster, who has published books on Dickens, Beckett, Joyce and postmodernism, as well as on topics such as ventriloquism, skin, flies, air and numbers.
 His website at http://stevenconnor.com includes lectures, broadcasts, unpublished work and work in progress.